wp-plugins/5mincom-video-suggestions/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-The plugin offers a solution to embed videos from The AOL On video library.
-Video selection can be done manually or automatically via our semantic technology.
+The plugin enable you to embed videos from The AOL On video library in to your WordPress post.

 == Description ==